 2. Practicum is a Chance to Delve Into the Classical Model

 Whether you’re a seasoned Classical Conversations parent or completely new to homeschooling, at Practicum, we delve deep into the classical, Christian model education and what that means, well, practically.
 In community with other parents, you’ll receive guidance on and get to practice several classical tools that can help you and your student better learn any new subject.

-3. At Practicum 2022, Learn the Five Core Habits of Grammar
+3. At Practicum 2023, Learn the Five Common Topics of Dialectic

 4. It’s About More Than Just Homeschooling

-Practicum, however, is about much more than homeschooling.
+Practicum is about much more than homeschooling.
 It’s also about parenting in general.
-Indeed, in learning about the Five Core Habits of Grammar and in talking with other homeschool parents, you’ll more likely than not pick up on a few parenting tips here and there to use in your own home.
-For example, the Five Core Habits are not only helpful for having great conversations with your student about their studies in math, science, and Latin, but also about anything else they might be interested in, like baseball, painting, or a new video game or movie.
+Indeed, in learning about the Five Common Topics of Dialectic and in talking with other homeschool parents, you’ll more likely than not pick up on a few parenting tips here and there to use in your own home.
+For example, the Five Common Topics are not only helpful for having great conversations with your student about their studies in history, math, science, or Latin, but also about anything else they are interested in, like baseball, painting, or a new video game or movie.

 5. Be Inspired by Other Parents on the Homeschooling Journey

 At a Practicum event in your area, you’ll get to hear powerful stories from local homeschool parents about how they overcame struggles, were supported by God and their community, or what they’ve learned throughout their years of homeschooling.
 Practicum is meant to be as much a time of refreshment and encouragement as it is of learning and equipping.
 Come and be inspired!